 The trip back down was heavenly!
 Imagine riding 23 miles without having to pedal, but good brakes are essential.

 Off to Tempe, it’s about 100 miles or so and then get setup at the RV park to await the arrival of our team!

-Thankfully no one was seriously injured, and they still made their fight to Arizona.
+Thankfully no one was seriously injured and they still made their flight to Arizona.

 Their rental RV picked up, everyone settled into the Apache Palms RV Park we stand by until our Ironman schedule kicks in!